mindshoot/Aoc23/README.md

 so other options were needed.
 This was the first one that felt like it needed some exploration and tyre-kicking to get the lay of the land to have a chance of solving.

+## Day 9

+Like a refreshing palette-cleanser after the heavy meal that was day 8.
+Did it while the coffee machine was warming up.
+Part 2 thankfully not a nightmare.